top of page

 Vadim Gluzman (Chicago)

-As a soloist Julian Walder played with the Hofer Symphony Orchestra under Maestro Christoph-Mathias Mueller, the Chelyabinsk Symphony Orchestra under Maestro Adik Abdurakhmanov, the Camerata Musica Szombathely (Hungary) in cooperation with the winds of the University of Arts in Graz under Maestro Bernhard Steiner, the “Jungen Philharmonie Wien” under the guidance of Michael Lessky, the “Tiroler Landesjugendorchester” under Maestro Vito Cristofaro, multiple times with the Mödling Symphony Orchestra (MSO) and the Vienna Ensemble.
+As a soloist, Julian Walder has had the honour of performing with several esteemed orchestras, including the Hofer Symphony Orchestra under the baton of Maestro Christoph-Mathias Mueller (Tchaikovsky Violin Concerto), the Jakarta Concert Orchestra led by Maestro Avip Priatna (Korngold Violin Concerto), and the Chelyabinsk Symphony Orchestra under Maestro Adik Abdurakhmanov (Brahms Violin Concerto/Tour).
+He performed among others with the Camerata Musica Szombathely in Hungary in collaboration with the wind section of the University of Arts in Graz under Maestro Bernhard Steiner, as well as the “Jungen Philharmonie Wien” under the direction of Michael Lessky, the “Tyrolean Youth Orchestra” (TLJO) with Maestro Vito Cristofaro, and the Chamber Orchestra Lyra Vienna under Maestro Nicolas Radulescu (Barber Violin Concerto).
+Additionally, he has performed multiple times with the Mödling Symphony Orchestra – MSO (e.g. Mendelssohn Violin Concerto) and the Vienna Ensemble.

-Julian performed in the USA, Russia, Czech Republic, Poland, Switzerland, Belgium, Germany, Italy and Austria.
+Julian's concert engagements have taken him across the globe, performing in the USA, Indonesia, Russia, the Czech Republic, Poland, Switzerland, Belgium, Germany, Italy, and Austria.

 (c) Andrej Grilc-07278.jpg